 Plug the fiber into either the D2-160 or D2-135-FC (obsolete).
 If using the D2-160, use a short RF SMA cable to connect the D2-160 to the D2-135-SMA.
 Look at the D2-135's Beat Note div/2 monitor on a spectrum analyzer.
 You should see a beat note at half the frequency difference between the two lasers.
 You may need to tweak the laser current on one laser to make sure the frequency difference is in range.
 Once you see a beat note, adjust the laser frequency until the beat note starts to broaden or disappear.
 When that happens, park the laser where the beat note starts to degrade and tweak the alignment of the 3 beam splitters until the beat note looks good.
-Repeat until you have the desired frequency range (typically ~10 GHz).
+Repeat until you have the desired frequency offset (typically up to ~10 GHz).

 Getting a phase lock can be tricky, as the servo feedback must be pretty well optimized to your laser to get a phase lock.
 The narrower the linewidth of the laser and the higher the bandwidth of the laser, the easier it is to get a phase lock.
 The first step is to get an error signal with a steep slope at the desired offset frequency and then a basic lock.